-Most likely your body is in physical pain, a result of psychological suffering at the loss of your child.
-And most likely the center point of that pain is your stomach.
-The pain is sharp and relentless and makes you feel like you are going to die.
+Most likely, your body is in physical pain due to psychological suffering at the loss of your child.
+And most likely, the center point of that pain is your stomach.
+The pain is sharp and relentless, making you feel like you will die.

 There are two ways to deal with that pain.

 The first is to talk back to that brain of yours.
-Tell it that it is being ridiculous.
+Tell it that it is ridiculous.
 That your child is ready to do this and will be fine.
 That you have survived their being toddlers and teenagers so you can survive their leaving.
 And change is good.
-It’s not easy to talk back to your thoughts but you can do it.
+Talking back to your thoughts is difficult, but you can do it.

 The second is to remember to breathe.
 Big deep breaths that go down to your belly.
-Breath in for 3 seconds and out for 5.
-This kind of breathing will actually calm the stress response in your body, ease your stomach pain and help clear your head.
+Breathe in for 3 seconds and out for 5.
+This kind of breathing will calm the stress response in your body, ease your stomach pain and help clear your head.
 Repeat as necessary.

 Your child is going to COLLEGE.
 How huge is that?

-Since they were born one of your dreams for them has been college.
+Since they were born, one of your dreams for them has been college.
 College opens up doors for our kids.
-It allows them to think deep, dream big and share it with all kinds of like-minded and other-minded people.
+It allows them to think deeply, dream big and share it with like-minded and other-minded people.
 It will clear pathways that will take them forward into the rest of their lives.

 And don’t forget the role that you have played in all of this.
-It is because of you that they are ready to fly, to leave home and thrive.
+Because of you, they are ready to fly, leave home and thrive.
 Don’t underestimate the value of this.
-Without you this never could have happened!
+Without you, this never could have happened!

-It’s okay that that you are feeling sad.
-Of course you are.
+It’s okay that you are feeling sad.
+Of course, you are.
 And your child is feeling sad too.
 Leaving home leads to mixed emotions.

 Tell your child that you are sad that they are leaving and that you are going to miss them.
 They need to know.
-It’s important that they see real emotion from you, emotions that they can mirror as they want.
+They must see real emotion from you, which they can mirror.

-DON’T go on and on repeatedly about how much you will miss them.
+DON’T repeatedly repeat how much you will miss them.
 Don’t lie on their bed as they pack, sobbing.
 Don’t make a scene when you drop them off at the dorm.
 Even if you feel like bursting into tears, don’t.
 There is time enough for that on the car ride home.

 You don’t want to burden your child with the guilt of your sadness because doing so might hamper their ability to assimilate into their new school.
 This is not good.